arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 the amount of memory available to the database.
 However, a more practical limit relates to the maximum message size of a segment that needs to be sent over the network.

 This so called 'elasticity' means that the throughput for a channel increases with sample rate.
-By tuning other knobs in the database (such as debounce queue flush rate, batch size, etc.) we can tune the so called 'curve' of this relationship to meet specific use cases (for example, a 1Hz DAQ that has 10000 channels vs a 1 MHz DAQ that has 10 channels).
+By adjusting other knobs in the database (such as debounce queue flush rate, batch size, etc.) we can tune the so called 'curve' of this relationship to meet specific use cases (for example, a 1Hz DAQ that has 10000 channels vs a 1 MHz DAQ that has 10 channels).